msa-em/nanocartography/04_applications.md

-crystallographically oriented to one of the adjacent crystalline phases, and therefore knowing the orientation of the adjacent matrix will make phase identification of the nanocrystalline phases more accessible (Bhadeshia, 1987).
+crystallographically oriented to one of the adjacent crystalline phases, and therefore knowing the orientation of the adjacent matrix will make phase identification of the nanocrystalline phases more accessible {cite:p}`bhadeshia1987worked`.
 Yet, if the interface is not oriented correctly (i.e., not viewed edge on), parasitic reflections from an adjacent grain could skew identification.
 Therefore, a protocol could be utilized by which to first solve the crystal orientations of both crystals